-If you stroll through Central Park and approach the Delacorte Theater, famous for its Shakespearean productions, a sculpture there will command your attention.
+If you stroll through Central Park and approach the Delacorte Theater, a sculpture outside will command your attention.

 Because I haven’t read Shakespeare’s tragedy about the doomed lovers, I can’t comment on whether this work depicts a certain scene.
-But that knowledge is unnecessary to observe and interpret a sculpture and form a theme, one of my main enjoyments of contemplating art.
+But that knowledge is unnecessary to observe and interpret a sculpture and form a theme, one of my main pleasures of contemplating art.

-My Internet search of well-known quotes from the tragedy produced a line that perhaps reflects the scene the artist, Milton Hebald, wanted to bring to life in bronze: "Good Night, Good night!
+My Internet search of well-known quotes from the tragedy produced a line that perhaps reflects the scene the sculptor, Milton Hebald, wanted to bring to life in bronze: "Good Night, Good night!
 Parting is such sweet sorrow, that I shall say good night till it be morrow."
 (2.2.185-186)

 Cliff Notes explains this line as follows: “In her farewell, Juliet expresses her sorrow about being away from her love, Romeo.
 But their parting is sweet, because the next time they meet, their wedding will take place.”